jhauberg/SHIZEN/README.md

 I've always wanted to make my own videogame.
 I've never fully succeeded at it, and possibly never will.

-This, however, is the first step.
+This, however, is the first step...
+A step i've taken several times before, *ahem*.

-...A step i've taken several times before, *ahem*.
 But let's not get into that.
 It's all about the journey anyway, right?

 ## Inspiration